 There is no need for alarm when cauliflower heads in your garden turn purple around the outside edge.
-Assuming you aren't growing one of the purple varieties, your cauliflower is just being cauliflower, and the coloration is not caused by a disease, fungus or pest.
+Assuming that you aren't growing one of the deliberately purple varieties, your cauliflower is just being cauliflower, and the coloration is not caused by a disease, fungus, or pest.

 Why Cauliflower Turns Purple

-Genetically, many cauliflowers tend toward purple, red or blue pigments.
-Cauliflower is a cool-weather vegetable, and when a lot of sunlight and heat hits the developing heads of these cauliflowers, they can display a purplish tinge along the edges of the heads.
+Genetically, many cauliflowers tend toward purple, red, or blue pigments.
+Cauliflower is a cool-weather vegetable, and when a lot of heat and sunlight hits the developing cauliflowers, they can display a purplish tinge along the edges of the heads.

-The edible portion of the plant is the head of flower buds, called the curd.
-The purple color in cauliflower is caused by the presence of anthocyanin, a harmless water-soluble pigment in the curd.
-Sun exposure exacerbates its effect on the developing cauliflower head.
+The purple color in cauliflower is caused by the presence of anthocyanin, which is a harmless, water-soluble pigment in the curd.
+Anthocyanin is the same pigment found in red cabbage.
+Sun exposure exaggerates its effect on the developing cauliflower head.

-- Schedule the development of the cauliflower for the cool months in fall
+- Schedule the development of the cauliflower for the cooler fall months.

-- Cover the head as it develops with surrounding leaves, a process known as blanching.
+- Cover the head as it develops with surrounding leaves.
+This process is known as blanching.

 When to Blanch

 Start checking your plants about 30 days after transplanting them into the garden.
 When you see a cauliflower curd about the size of an egg, it is time to blanch.
 The curd continues to grow rapidly, and you'll probably need to adjust the positioning of the leaves covering the curd as this happens.

 If your cauliflower has already turned purple on the edges, don't despair.
 It is perfectly safe to eat it either raw or cooked, although the flavor may be subtly different from the familiar white variety.
 Purple cauliflower has some added natural sweetness.
 Purple cauliflower is usually described as having a mild, sweet, nutty flavor.
 Some say purple cauliflower has a slightly "off" flavor best eaten raw since cooking deepens the "off" taste.